Uehi5k/utility-calculator/README.md

 - Add a way to temporarily save the results locally on browser.
 - Add a clock to determine if the current time is Peak, Shoulder or Off-peak.
 - Add a graph to view the daily usage.
-- Update ROI loan calculator to include how many people using, and rent income if any.

 ## Development server